elixirschool/elixirschool/_posts/2018-07-25-ecto-query-composition.md

 The result is public function, our module's API, that is concise and to a degree self documenting: "Get the base query, build the query with the criteria, and get all records".

-When we bring it all together and begin to leverage the flexiblity we've provided, we begin to see the true power provided to us through Ecto:
+When we bring it all together and begin to leverage the flexibility we've provided, we begin to see the true power provided to us through Ecto:

 ```elixir
 defmodule Posts do